MSIQ: Joint Modeling of Multiple RNA-seq Samples for Accurate Isoform Quantification: Results

-We also summarize the median REE of these estimators under different cases in Fig \ref{fig:simu_med} and Table \ref{tab:med_err}.
-The results show that MSIQ not only outperforms direct averaging and pooling as we have seen, but also achieves more accurate abundance estimation than MSIQa and MSIQp.
-Compared with MSIQ's median REE rate, MSIQa and MSIQp have a 0.009 and a 0.007 larger REE rate on average respectively.
-From Fig \ref{fig:simu_med} and Table \ref{tab:med_err} we also conclude that the estimation results of MSIQ are similar to those of MSIQa and MSIQp, the two oracle estimators that are impossible to calculate on real data.
-On average, the REE rate of MSIQ is only 0.019 larger than MSIQa and 0.058 larger than MSIQp.
+We also summarize the median REE of these estimators under different \ww{scenarios} in Fig \ref{fig:simu_med} and Table \ref{tab:med_err}.
+The results show that MSIQ not only outperforms direct averaging and pooling\ww{,} as we have seen, but also achieves more accurate abundance estimation than MSIQa and MSIQp.
+Compared with MSIQ's median REE rate, MSIQa and MSIQp have \ww{average REE rates that are greater by 0.009 and 0.007,} respectively.
+From Fig \ref{fig:simu_med} and Table \ref{tab:med_err} we also conclude that the estimation results of MSIQ are similar to those of AVG$^*$ and POOL$^*$, the two oracle estimators that are impossible to calculate on real data.
+On average, the REE rate of MSIQ is only 0.019 larger than AVG$^*$ and 0.058 larger than POOL$^*$.